Southwest Zone

 LOST CREEK RESERVOIR: Rainbow trout, landlocked spring chinook, bass

-The lake level is 1,807ft and the water surface temperature at Lost Creek is 49F.
-At this level the Takelma boat ramp might be difficult for larger boats to launch & retrieve.
-The lake was stocked with 6,000 rainbow trout in early October, and anglers have had excellent success on legal-sized and larger trout trolling.
-Lost Creek also offers good bank fishing access, and fishing on both sides of the lake near the dam can be very effective using PowerBait.
+The lake level is 1,844ft and the water surface temperature at Lost Creek is 56F.
+In addition to trolling, Lost Creek also offers good bank fishing access, and fishing on both sides of the lake near the dam can be very effective using PowerBait.

 MEDCO POND: Rainbow trout, largemouth bass, bluegill, black crappie

-Try a bobber and small jig for bluegill and crappie.
-Slow presentations of rubber baits can work well for largemouth in cooler temperatures.
 Medco Pond is a private pond, and access can be revoked at any time.
 Bank anglers should stay away from the east portion of the lake, again due to private property, and stay on the roadside of the gate with any vehicles (even if the gate is open).
 To help keep access open, anglers should make sure to pick up their trash, as well as other trash when they are there.
-Last updated 1/7/26
+Last updated 4/1/26

 PLAT I RESERVOIR: Trout, bass